|Munţii Făgăraşului (ro) - Fogarasi-havasok (hu) - Fogarascher Gebirge (de)|

 Flora & FaunaFlora The diversity of vegetation cover is determined by altitude.

 Subalpine zone stretches from 1500m to 2000m.
 It is the domain of the mountain pine and the common juniper.
-From the floristic point of view it is the most interesting habitat.
+From the floristic point of view, it is the most interesting habitat.
 In spring it is covered by enchanting carpets of crocuses.
-The mountain cornflower Cyanus montanus and the mountain garlic gow here.
+The mountain cornflower Cyanus montanus and the mountain garlic grow here.
 Allium montanum.
 The typical representative of this zone is the Carpathian rhododendron with its red shining flowers.

 Fauna of the Făgăraş Mountains is typical of the high mountain zone.
-The most representative animal of the highest alpine areas is the Carpathian Chamois (Rupicapra rupicapra carpatica).
+The most representative animal of the highest, alpine areas is the Carpathian chamois (Rupicapra rupicapra carpatica).
 Many populations of this subspecies occur throughout the Transylvanian Alps.
-Carpathian Chamois are slightly bigger than their relatives in the Alps.
+Carpathian chamois are slightly bigger than their relatives in the Alps.
 As a species, the chamois is still common and not threatened.
 However, several subspecies are on the IUCN's Red List of Threatened Animals.
 There have been a number of successful reintroductions.

-Another animal typical of the Făgăraş Mountains is marmot.
+Another animal typical of the Făgăraş Mountains is the marmot.
 Unfortunately, this largest squirrel species is on the verge of extinction.
 Among the big birds of prey that soar over the mountains are the eagle and the vulture.
-There is also the big forest game: the Carpathian brown bear, the deer and wild boar.
+There is also the big forest game: the Carpathian brown bear, the deer and the wild boar.
 As for the bears, however, their population is relatively small (fewer than a hundred individuals) compared to some other Carpathian mountains.
 Most of them still keep away from humans and don't constitute such a big threat as the depraved bears of the Bucegi Mountains.

 Mountain lakes, or tarns, are truly jewels of nature and they are said to be the pearls of mountains.
 To some they resemble big or small mirrors scattered in the mountain valleys - emerald green, dark blue or black in color - enhance the mountain landscapes greatly.
 They are precious relics of the past epoch when the valleys were filled with glaciers which gouged the rock under their cold bodies.
 The tarns of the Făgăraş are full of splendour and magnificence but they are also sources of crystal-clear water which, however, must be boiled before drinking.